rh-telco-tigers/NetSentinel/README.md

 ### Key Components and Features:

-- **Generative and Predictive AI:** Powered by `granite-8b-code-instruct-128k`, the system identifies and classifies potential anomalies while handling complex queries.
+- **Generative and Predictive AI:** The system leverages `granite-8b-code-instruct-128k` for generative capabilities, a predictive model trained on the `UNSW-NB15` dataset for anomaly detection, and an NLU component to interpret human intent as the entry point for all interactions.

 - **Slack Chatbot Integration:** Users can interact with the chatbot through Slack, asking queries like "List all network events identified as attacks" or "Check network traffic metrics" and receiving instant, AI-driven or API-driven responses.